jing-library/r-text-mining/episodes/02-clean-data.Rmd

 in tidy formats.

 ### Token and Tokenization

+In the package `tidytext`, **tidy text** is defined as a one-token-per-row data frame, where a **token** is a semantically meaningful unit of text, such as a word, a sentence, or a paragraph, that we are interested in analyzing. **Tokenization** is a process of segmenting running text into a list of tokens to create a table with one-token-per-row.

+Here is a simple example to explain how to use `tidytext` to tokenize textual data.
 In R, textual data can be stored as character vectors.
 For example:

 ```r